This article is half-done without your Comment! *** Please share your thoughts via Comment ***

 Should we allow NULL or We should apply NOT NULL ?

-As a Database Architecture, I would also like to express my opinions and views on this topic.
+As a Database Architect, I would also like to express my opinions and views on this topic.

 First single line statement, Should NULL or Should NOT NULL is depending on the situation and importance of data.